lucky-wolf/DW2-XL/README.md

 ### v1.18.9
 - Fixed missing initiation costs for starship medical, recreation, and interstellar commerce techs
 - Reduced cost of Espionage Facility to 75K
+- Reduced damage output of base level of Planetary Forge Cannon substantially
+- Adjusted growth rates for closed v. open societies
+  - Open have slower growth, while closed have higher, as in reality

 ### v1.18.8
 - Fixed missing monitoring station for Gizurean